citation-file-format/citation-file-format/index.md

 # Infrastructure

 It is planned to provide further infrastructure (e.g., software packages), to support the following use cases for CFF:

 - Creating CFF `CITATION` files
 - Reading CFF `CITATION` files
 - Validating CFF `CITATION` files
 - Converting CFF `CITATION` files

-For some use cases in software, cf. https://www.software.ac.uk/blog/2014-07-30-oh-research-software-how-shalt-i-cite-thee
+For some use cases in software, cf. https://www.software.ac.uk/blog/2014-07-30 -oh-research-software-how-shalt-i-cite-thee

 # Contributions